Vanille-N/meander.typ/src/bisect.typ

   /// - #arg(enum-numbering: ("1.",) * 6) an array of numbering patterns for enumerations.
   ///   If you change the numbering style, put the new value in
   ///   the parameters so that enums are correctly split.
+  /// - #arg(hyphenate: auto) determines if the text can be hyphenated.
+  ///   Defaults to `text.hyphenate`.
+  /// - #arg(lang: auto) specifies the language of the text.
+  ///   Defaults to `text.lang`.
+  /// - #arg(linebreak: auto) determines the behavior of linebreaks at the end
+  ///   of boxes.
+Supports the following values:
+  ///   - #typ.v.true $->$ justified linebreak
+  ///   - #typ.v.false $->$ non-justified linebreak
+  ///   - #typ.v.none $->$ no linebreak
+  ///   - #typ.v.auto $->$ linebreak with the same justification as the current paragraph
   ///
   /// -> dictionary
   cfg: (:),